New People's Army: Repeal of the Anti-Subversion Act of 1957

+Tagging as "Terrorist Organization" during the Duterte administration

 In December 2017, President Rodrigo Duterte declared the NPA along with the CPP as terrorist organizations.
-The NPA is also designated as a Foreign Terrorist Organization by the U.S. State Department and as a terrorist group by the EU, and New Zealand.
+In agreement were the European Union, New Zealand and the United States.

 The Anti-Terror Council of the Philippines designated CPP-NPA as a terrorist organization in the Philippines on December 9, 2020.

 The Manila Regional Trial Court has junked a proscription case by the Department of Justice seeking to designate the CPP-NPA as a terrorist organization on September 22, 2022.
 The court concluded that the constitution and program of the CPP-NPA, including its justification for armed struggle, fall under "rebellion" and do not constitute the legal definition of "terrorism".